Production Configuration#

 Calculate CORSIKA thresholds for energy, radial distance, and viewcone.

-class production_configuration.derive_corsika_limits.LimitCalculator(event_data_file, array_name=None, telescope_list=None)[source]#
+class production_configuration.corsika_limit_calculator.LimitCalculator(event_data_file, array_name=None, telescope_list=None)[source]#

 Compute limits for CORSIKA configuration for energy, radial distance, and viewcone.